 Phone 207-626-7989 or e-mail us with your inquiry at email@example.com

 In case of inclement weather - call the Visitor's Center to confirm or re-schedule your program.

 All of these presentations are science based, fun, and humor filled, fast paced and interactive with the student audience.
 The speaker takes every opportunity to reach out to the audience and teach them to challenge assumptions, question “facts”, and identify misinformation and how to analyze subject matter on their own.
 Many include various props and specimens.
 Each can be tailored to your time constraints and most can be presented to small and large audiences, and various age groups.

 We will also design a course for your particular needs.
 Just ask.

 REPTILES & AMPHIBIANS OF NEW ENGLAND

 Maine has many species of reptiles and amphibians.
 Each has its own identifying characteristics, habits, habitats in which it is more commonly found, sounds it makes and even odors it emits.
 We will cover basic identification, ecology, observation and sampling techniques, record keeping, inventory and conservation needs, species distribution and information that is still unknown about even some of our more common species.
-Depending on the time of year, we will have live specimens to view as part of this presentation in addition to slides, video and audio.
+Depending on the time of year, we will have live specimens to view as part of this presentation.

 We explore the fascinating world of vernal pools, their inhabitants and ecological cycles, using slides, video, lecture and an array of research equipment used by ecologists to unlock the mysteries of these wonderful wetland communities.
 Your perspective of this often overlooked wetland will not be the same after participating in this program.
 From our earliest spawning amphibian the wood frog to the courtship dance of the beautiful yellow spotted salamander, you will leave not only with a science based understanding of vernal pools, but the ability to walk your own woods and favorite places and identify vernal pools on your own.